Nuclei-Software/nuclei-sdk/doc/source/quickstart.rst

       2. You can take a try using Segger embedded studio, we provided prebuilt projects using Nuclei SDK release version, click `Segger embedded studio projects for Nuclei SDK`_ to learn about it

+      3. You can take a try using IAR workbench, we provided prebuilt projects directly in Nuclei SDK, just check the ``ideprojects/iar`` folder to learn about it.

-      3. You can also take a try with the Cross-platform PlatformIO IDE, we provided our Nuclei platform and Nuclei SDK release version in PlatformIO, click `Platform Nuclei in PlatformIO`_ to learn more about it, or you can visit `Light on onboard LED of RVSTAR board using PlatformIO(Chinese)`_ to play with PlatformIO for Nuclei.
+      4. You can also take a try with the Cross-platform PlatformIO IDE, we provided our Nuclei platform and Nuclei SDK release version in PlatformIO, click `Platform Nuclei in PlatformIO`_ to learn more about it, or you can visit `Light on onboard LED of RVSTAR board using PlatformIO(Chinese)`_ to play with PlatformIO for Nuclei.

-      4. You can also use source code in Nuclei SDK as base, and easily integrate with other IDE tools, such as IAR workbench for RISC-V, Compiler-IDE and others.
+      5. You can also use source code in Nuclei SDK as base, and easily integrate with other IDE tools, such as IAR workbench for RISC-V, Compiler-IDE and others.